Actindo-AG/Documentation/DatabaseAndReporting/Operation/01_ExecuteManagedQueries.md

 - A predefined query has been created, see [Create a query](../Integration/01_ManageQueries.md#create-a-query).
 - The query contains no placeholders.
 - The public download option has been enabled.
-- The IP address of the person executing the query has been included in the IP whitelist.
+- The IP address of the person executing the query has been not been blacklisted.

-[comment]: <> (Heißt das, dass alle IP Adressen, die nicht in IP Whitelist sind, blacklisted sind, i.e. no public download möglich?)

 #### Procedure